tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS also allows several optimized variants of the basic handshake, as described below.

-### Cached Server Configuration

-During an initial handshake, the server can provide a ServerConfiguration message containing a long-term (EC)DH share.
-On future connections, the client can indicate to the server that it knows the server's configuration and if that configuration is valid the server can omit both the Certificate or CertificateVerify message (provided that a new configuration is not supplied in this handshake).

-When a known configuration is used, the server's long-term DHE key is combined with the client's ClientKeyShare to produce SS.
-ES is computed as above.
-This optimization allows the server to amortize the transmission of these messages and the server's signature over multiple handshakes, thus reducing the server's computational cost for cipher suites where signatures are slower than key agreement, principally RSA signatures paired with ECDHE.

 ### Zero-RTT Exchange

-When a cached ServerConfiguration is used, the client can also send application data as well as its Certificate and CertificateVerify (if client authentication is requested) on its first flight, thus reducing handshake latency, as shown below.
+TLS 1.3 supports a "0-RTT" mode in which the client can send application data as well as its Certificate and CertificateVerify (if client authentication is requested) on its first flight, thus reducing handshake latency.
+In order to enable this functionality, the server provides a ServerConfiguration message containing a long-term (EC)DH share.
+On future connections, the client uses that share to encrypt the first-flight data.

 ~~~
        Client                                               Server